nbren12/call_py_fort/README.md

 dictionary by called STATE.
 In terms of python operations, the above lines roughly translate to

-    # abuse of notation signifyling that the left-hand side is a numpy array
+    # abuse of notation signifyling that the right-hand side is a numpy array
     STATE["a"] = a[:]
     # same as `print` but with module name
     builtins.print(STATE)